Cryme/l2w_tool/readme.md

 # Overview
 This tool began as a small app for working with L2 client quest files and has evolved into a full-fledged .dat editor with additional functionality.
 L2w_tool is written in Rust and does not depend on any other common L2 software, such as l2encdec or ACME tools.
-However, it does rely on OpenSSL development libraries, making compilation for Windows a hassle. _(There are plans to replace OpenSSL with a pure Rust solution.)_
+However, it does rely on OpenSSL development libraries, making compilation for Windows a hassle. _(Openssl provides fastest powmod operations)_
 ___
 ## Dat Editor
 ### Description